 Who better to fill you in on what it’s really like to have a procedure performed at The Plastic Surgery Group?
 Here at TPSG, our staff has had just about every procedure, laser, injectable and skincare treatment offered.
 As a member of the staff, I have always been eager to share my experiences with whoever was curious.
-So, with June being the final month we will be offering the $4,900 All-Inclusive Breast Augmentation pricing, and it being our most popular procedure, let’s hear from some staff members about their experiences and if they would do it all over again.
+Let’s hear from some staff members about their experiences and if they would do it all over again.
 A big thank you to our team members for their candid answers!

 Q.) What were you most anxious about before your consultation and/or surgery?